What is an ear canal infection?

 Sometimes, the infection affects just one spot in your ear canal and forms a painful pimple.
 When the pimple breaks open, blood and pus leak out.

-In rare cases, your ear infection can spread to the bones of your skull (malignant external otitis Malignant External Otitis External otitis is an infection of your ear canal (the tube that connects the outside of your ear to your eardrum).
-"Malignant" doesn't mean it's cancer, it just means the external otitis is... read more ).
+In rare cases, your ear infection can spread to the bones of your skull (malignant external otitis Malignant External Otitis Malignant external otitis is a serious infection of your ear canal.
+It's not cancer, even though the word "malignant" usually refers to cancer.
+Your ear canal is the tube that connects the outside... read more ).

-How can doctors tell if I have external otitis?
+How can doctors tell if I have an ear canal infection?

-Doctors tell if you have external otitis by looking in your ear.
+Doctors tell if you have an ear canal infection by looking in your ear.

 Use suction or dry cotton wipes to clean out your ear